Last updated:

 Cloud accounting software will usually support many integrations with other common tools within the tech stack.
 These could include CRMs, eCommerce, inventory management, payroll systems, etc.

-As we mentioned earlier, handling client’s finances can be tricky business and any data breech or leak can ruin your reputation.
+As we mentioned earlier, handling clients' finances can be tricky business and any data breach or leak can ruin your reputation.

 A dedicated cloud accounting system that is specific to managing finances will have security measures such as multi-factor authentication, encryption, and firewalls to protect your data.
 A feature that might lack in a regular cloud-based storage software.